Dallas Toler-Wade

-Dallas Toler-Wade (born June 6, 1974) is an American musician, best known for his work as guitarist, vocals and music writer in the ancient Egyptian-themed technical death metal band Nile.
-He is currently the guitarist, lead vocalist and primary songwriter of the metal band Narcotic Wasteland.
+Dallas Toler-Wade (born June 6, 1974) is an American death metal musician, guitarist, vocalist, songwriter and composer.
+He is best known for his work with the technical death metal band Nile and is currently the guitarist, lead vocalist and primary songwriter of Narcotic Wasteland.

 Biography

-Toler-Wade started playing the drums at seven-years old.
-At the age of fourteen, he started learning to play the guitar.
-His career started as a drummer for the Greenville, South Carolina-based technical death metal band Lecherous Nocturne.
-During his tenure there, he was recommended to Karl Sanders of Nile and subsequently joined the band in September 1997 as a guitarist and vocalist.
+Early life and career

-Toler-Wade is credited with writing the music for many of Nile's songs during his tenure.
-Below is a list of songs for which he composed the music:
+Toler-Wade started playing drums at seven years old and began learning guitar at fourteen.
+He later played drums for the Greenville, South Carolina-based technical death metal band Lecherous Nocturne.
+During his time with Lecherous Nocturne, he was recommended to Karl Sanders of Nile and joined Nile in September 1997 as a guitarist and vocalist.